 dc = double crochet

 hdc in the 3rd loop: work all stitches for the round in the 3rd loop of the hdc from previous round.
-Instructions: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back, and you should see another “V”.
+Instructions: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back, and you should see another “V” which is created by the “yarn over”.
 You’ll be working into the back loop of that “V”, this is called the 3rd loop.

 14 stitches in 4″